michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-02-12-newsletter.md

     from has not sent it to you within a minute, you'll request it from another randomly-selected peer.
 If that also doesn't work, you'll continue to randomly select peers to request the transaction from.
-    This doesn't completely eliminate the problem, but it does mean that an attacker who wants to delay a transaction probably needs to operate a much larger number of nodes to achieve the same delay.
+    This doesn't eliminate the problem, but it does mean that an attacker who wants to delay a transaction probably needs to operate a much larger number of nodes to achieve the same delay.
     It's possible that a set reconciliation technique based on something